2023 Black History Month Theme– Black Resistance

 Bob Thompson's Tree (1962, oil on canvas) based on the fantastical, morally charged work

-Francisco de Goya, the Spanish master known for his scathing commentary
+of Francisco de Goya, the Spanish master known for his scathing commentary

 on the Spanish royalty and religious persecution in the late 18th century.